Tennis The Basics

 There are some core concepts of Tennis that you should understand if you want to grasp the basic fundamentals of the game.
 To watch, or even play, Tennis, you're going to want to know these concepts before taking a swing with the racket.

 Furthermore, understanding these basic concepts will allow you to understand the game, without knowing everything the sport has to offer.
-Check out this list of important Tennis concepts!

 Here are some important terms you're going to need to know to fully understand the game of Tennis.
 Many of these terms are pretty self-explanatory, though you may need to do a little research to completely understand some of the more broad terms.
-However, most of the terms here have already been covered in the tutorial above.